 Ways to Keep Animals Away from Chocolate

-We all want the best for our pets and this is why it is important to only feed animals what they are able to easily digest.
+We all want to provide a nice life for our pets and this is why it is important to only feed them the best dog food.
 Keep any and all chocolate products away from the pet so that they do not consume it.
 Teach your kids about the problems associated with chocolate and animals so that they do not get tempted to innocently feed them chocolate while they are eating some themselves.
 There are also many foods that have hidden chocolate in them such as cookies, biscuits and some desserts.
 Most vets also go by the motto: the darker the chocolate, the more dangerous.
 This is because white chocolate and milk chocolate contains less theobromine and caffeine than dark chocolate, thus being less dangerous for the animal to consume.
 This doesn’t mean that they are alright to eat white chocolate, but they will often be better off if consuming white chocolate than dark chocolate that’s found around the house.
 By keeping your pet away from all types of chocolate, they are less likely to develop chocolate toxicity.